 The trend for “work from home” has surged, and the digital organization scenario has taken over the traditional office goers.

 While organizations tend to support the “work from the model” as a significant cost-cutting measure, it has also made the businesses go bonkers about the added benefits they reap.

 As far as the manufacturing industry is concerned, the business processes are majorly people-driven, the workforce tends to be extensive, conducting most of the work manually.

-According to recent research, the manufacturing industry uses as many as 27% more workforces than
+According to recent research, the manufacturing industry uses as many as 27% more workforces than other sectors.

 Dealing with heavy machinery, looking after the batch processes, and enabling the conveyor-driven functions are still performed manually in significant sub-sectors of the manufacturing industry.
 With ERP, many manufacturing business processes get streamlined and automated, with less usage of the workforce and more dependence on the streamlined procedures.

 However, organizations in the manufacturing sector still consider shying away from investing in ERP solutions, owing to lesser confidence in ERP’s efficiency.
 But, many organizations have started moving towards digitized business practices and leveraging on the benefits that come with digitized business processes.

 According to recent research, 37% of respondents reported moving to digitized business practice.
 ERP offers digitized solutions that enhance overall performance, cut costs, and improve scalability.

 Industry 4.0, the fourth industrial revolution as they call it, has a significant impact on the manufacturing industry and has affected almost all the segments of the manufacturing value chain such as logistics, procurement, supply chain, and the digital technologies in place.